Sole City Dance Company Information for 2018

-Solstice Dance Company will be more closely based on a professional dance company model.
+Solstice Dance Company is based on a professional dance company model.
 We will hold auditions and choose company members and apprentices.
 Dancers will audition all together for all pieces.
 Based on dancers’ answers to questions regarding their rehearsal availability and financial resources, they will be cast in one or more pieces.
-We also plan to have one piece that will include the entire company to help cultivate a sense of community and camaraderie.

 Unlike a professional company, dancers will still have the opportunity to accept or decline a piece, but we advise you to think carefully when doing so.
 Because this is an educational setting, choreographers will be carefully placing dancers in pieces where they will be challenged to grow, whether that be technically, stylistically or expressively.
 We expect dancers to be open minded and willing to try new things.

-FOR JAZZ, CONTEMPORARY, BALLET & MODERN DANCERS – Saturday, January 7, 2017 at 2:00 pm.
-A 20 minute parent and dancer orientation session will be held prior to the audition.
+Audition Process: For all dance forms and levels 3+: Saturday, January 6, 2018 at 2:00 pm.
+A 15-minute parent and dancer orientation session will be held prior to the audition at 1:45 pm.
 There is a $15 audition fee.
-Please dress appropriately for contemporary/modern dance auditions.
-Bring ballet flats as well.
+Please dress appropriately and bring all types of dance shoes.

 Rehearsal Process: Professional companies often work on one piece for a long period and finish it before moving on.
 Several of our choreographers will work that way this year.
 Some will work on Friday evenings, others for several hours over a couple of Saturdays or on a Saturday/Sunday combination.
 Therefore, please consider auditioning regardless of your schedule and be as detailed as possible in listing your availability information.
 Chances are something will work with your schedule.

-Performance Opportunities Include: Sole City Dance’s Dance Northeast Festival performances & master classes, Dancers Making a Difference, Prescott Park Arts Festival, Apple Harvest Day, NH Youth Dance Festival, Plymouth State University Dance Premiere & master classes.
+Performance Opportunities Include: Sole City Dance’s Dance Northeast Festival (March 10) performances & master classes, Dancers Making a Difference (March 3), Prescott Park Arts Festival, Apple Harvest Day, NH Youth Dance Festival, Plymouth State University Dance Premiere & master classes.
 (Please note: not all dances are invited to perform at every event; some events are adjudicated.)

-- Auditions are open to those enrolled in classes at Level 3 and up or Teen Musical Theater.
+- Auditions are open to those enrolled in classes at Level 3 and up.